Darbjm/Wordee/README.md

 I used <strong>Firebox</strong> because like Heroku its a quick and simple setup to manage files and allows others to access those files via URL.<br>
 I used <strong>CircleCI</strong> because I wanted to know every branch was being tested.<br>
 I used <strong>React</strong> because needed the brief form to be able to react and change quickly to the user’s inputs.<br>
+I used <strong>Redux</strong> because if we were to add more pages to the app we could store the users information in the store meaning we have to do less requests to the server.<br>

 <p>1.
 HTML5 <br>
 2. SCSS & Bulma <br>